Jaturu/kea-docker/README.md

 --net=[new-network-name]
 ```

-Kea DDNS does not need to be run using MacVlan network.
+Kea DDNS does not need to be run using IPVlan network.
 It can be bound using default docker bridge.

 ### Ports